publicarray/SystemsProgramming/assignment/readme.md

 ## Server

-server -p, --port - Port number to bind the server to
+server -p - Port number to bind the server to

 ## Client

-client -p, --port [IP address or host name] - Port number to listen to
+client -p [IP address or host name] - Port number to listen to

 # Commands

-list [-l] [-f] [pathname] [localfile] - list the files in the current or given directory to the screen or print them to a file.
+list [-l] [-f] [pathname] [localfile] - lists the files in the current or given directory to the screen or prints them to a file.
 Options: –l = long list, -f force overwrite

-get filepath [-f] [localfile] - print the content of a nominated file to screen or given file
+get filepath [-f] [localfile] - prints the content of a nominated file to screen or to the given file

-put localfile [-f] [fileName] - create a remote copy of a local file with same or other name
+put localfile [-f] [fileName] - creates a remote copy of a local file with same or user specified fileName

-sys - return the name /version of the Operating System and CPU type
+sys - returns the name /version of the Operating System and CPU type

-delay [integer] - returns the given integer after a delay of ‘integer’ seconds.
+delay [integer] - returns the given number after a delay of seconds.

 quit - exits the program